 The Early Days

 The early days of the world wide web were purely text-based.
 Think of this like reading a book about Biology.
-It was uninteresting, uninspired, but hey, it was able to provide me with information that I wouldn’t have gotten otherwise.
+It was uninteresting, uninspiring, but hey, it was able to provide information that wouldn’t have been gotten otherwise.

 Then, after a few years since its inception, different developers were able to incorporate graphical elements on a website.

 For those of you who do not know, Berners-Lee actually derived HTML from the then popular SGML or Standard Generalized Mark-up Language.
 It is just a method wherein text is marked up for us in structural units such as headlines, paragraphs, etc.